percyfal/ratatosk/README.md

 * DONE: Command-line options should override settings in config file - not sure if that currently is the case.
 EDIT: no, this is a bug

+* DONE: Add general task config option `--target` to mimic Make behaviour more closely.
+These options correspond to *file names* CANCELLED?: In addition, have a fallback `--source` for a task.